techypoint/techypoint.github.io/_posts/create-a-website/2020-05-14-create-a-blog-part3.md

   <img alt="save blog part 3" title="save blog part 3" src="/assets/img/create-a-website/create-a-blog-part3/save-blog3.png"/>
 </div>

-Now we are successfully able to create a blog and ready to publish posts but there is one thing missing i.e **user engagement**.
+Now we are successfully able to create a blog and ready to publish posts but there is one feature missing i.e **user engagement**.

 We have dedicated further tutorials for this.